 How much does it cost to close a limited company through a CVL?

-At Clarke Bell we are conscious of the way in which insolvency costs can spiral out of control.
-We have committed ourselves to working to fees based upon a combination of a fixed fee and a percentage of realisations, and we offer 2 different pricing structure for CVLs depending on the individual situation.
+At Clarke Bell, we are conscious of the way in which insolvency costs can spiral out of control.
+We have committed ourselves to working to fees based upon a combination of a fixed fee and a percentage of realisations, and we offer two different pricing structures for CVLs depending on the individual situation.